History of Cambodia: French colonial period (1863–1953)

 In August 1863 King Norodom signed an agreement with the French placing the kingdom under the protection of France.
 The original treaty left Cambodian sovereignty intact, but French control gradually increased, with important landmarks in 1877, 1884, and 1897, until by the end of the century the king's authority no longer existed outside the palace.
 Norodom died in 1904, and his two successors, Sisowath and Monivong, were content to allow the French to control the country, but in 1940 France was defeated in a brief border war with Thailand and forced to surrender the provinces of Battambang and Angkor (the ancient site of Angkor itself was retained).
-King Monivong died in April 1941, and the French placed the obscure Prince Sihanouk on the throne as king, believing that the inexperienced 18-year old would be more pliable than Monivong's middle-aged son, Prince Monireth.
+King Monivong died in April 1941, and the French placed the obscure Prince Norodom Sihanouk on the throne as king, believing that the inexperienced 18-year old would be more pliable than Monivong's middle-aged son, Prince Monireth.

+Japan Occupied Cambodia in 1941.
+For most of World War II, the Japanese authorities allowed the cooperating Vichy French colonial officials to remain at their administrative posts, but On 9 March 1945, the Japanese carried out a coup against the French, and authorized young King Sihanouk to proclaim an independent Kingdom of Kampuchea.
+Shortly thereafter the Japanese government nominally ratified the independence of Cambodia and established a consulate in Phnom Penh.
+The new government did away with the romanization of the Khmer language that the French colonial administration was beginning to enforce and officially reinstated the Khmer script.
+This measure taken by the short-lived governmental authority would be popular and long-lasting, for since then no government in Cambodia has tried to romanise the Khmer language again.